The Appalachian Trail Conservancy’s mission is to protect, manage, and advocate for the Appalachian National Scenic Trail.

 - Rigorous outdoor work and overnight camping along the Appalachian Trail with exposure to ticks and pests, as well as extreme and varied weather conditions

-- Meal expenses incurred while traveling or working in the field may be reimbursed
+- Per diem for meal expenses incurred while traveling or working in the field

-Preference will be given to applications received by March 1.
-Questions about the position should be emailed to Dan Hale, Natural Resource and Land Stewardship Manager, [email protected].
+If you have questions about the position, please send an email to Dan Hale, Natural Resource and Land Stewardship Manager, [email protected].

 ATC Equal Employment Opportunity Statement